encointer/encointer-node/README.md

 ## Mobile App

 The PoC1 Android App doesn't work with this release anymore, but you can watch progress at [encointer-app](https://github.com/encointer/encointer-app)

+## Dev-Remarks

+### Benchmarking
+For benchmarking a new pallet you need to do the following:

+1. Add the new pallet to be benchmarked to the `define_benchmarks!` macro in the runtime.
+2. Make sure you enable the pallet's benchmark by enabling its runtime-benchmark feature in the runtime's toml.
+3. Compile the node with `--features runtime-benchmark`
+4. Add it to the benchmark script: `./scripts/runtime_benchmark.sh`

+This will automatically generate the new/updated weight file in `./runtime/src/weights`.